khalid-hussain/shaheen/chap7.md

 The armor-clad soldier raised his neck for a few moments and replied, "Please don't waste my time.
 The injured man's condition is very critical."

-Badr Bin Mughira jolted after hearing the voice of the armor-clad soldier but since only his eyes were visible because of the aventail he was wearing, therefore, Badr could not immediately recognize him.
+Badr bin Mughira jolted after hearing the voice of the armor-clad soldier but since only his eyes were visible because of the aventail he was wearing, therefore, Badr could not immediately recognize him.
 The Commander of the Medical Corps was bewildered and said, "If you're so fond of dressing wounds